aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/extracting-barcode-region-information/_index.md

 import com.aspose.barcode.barcoderecognition.BarCodeResult;
 ```

-## Step 1: Set Up the Resource Directory
+## Step 1: set up the resource directory
 Define the folder that holds the sample images.
 This keeps the path logic clean and reusable.

 ```java
 String dataDir = Utils.getDataDir(BarcodeRegionInformationFromTheImage.class) + "BarcodeReader/advanced_features/";
 ```

-## Step 2: Load the Image and Specify the Barcode Type
+## Step 2: load the image and specify the barcode type
 Here we **how to read barcode** from a JPEG that contains a Code 39 symbol.
 The `DecodeType` enum tells the reader what symbology to look for.

 ```java